 The transition from high school to college is a significant one, and it can trigger challenges for some students, including depression.
-The stress students face in a new environment combined with a lack of structure and support can have adverse effects.
+The stress students face in a new environment, even when attending college from home, combined with a lack of structure and support can have adverse effects.
 Trying to embrace the "college lifestyle"—staying up all hours of the night, not eating nutritiously, and taking on an academic schedule that may be erratic—can make a student feel disjointed.
-Although heading off to college is exciting, as it lends itself to independence and freedom, it can also be a challenging adjustment.
-As the number of students who suffer from depression in college rises, it's important to be aware of the resources and support available on campus.
+Although starting college is exciting, as it often ends itself to independence and freedom, but it can also be a challenging adjustment.
+As the number of students who suffer from depression in college rises, it's important to be aware of the resources and support available.

 As a Parent: